globus/globus-sdk-python/docs/experimental/examples/oauth2/globus_app.rst

 Usage
 -----

-From this point, the app manages scope validation, token caching, and authorizer supply for any the clients it is bound to.
+From this point, the app manages scope validation, token caching and routing for any bound clients.

 In the above example, listing a client's or user's flows becomes as simple as: